Axis Zipstream technology

 Zipstream can, depending on camera SoC, provide H.264, H.265, and AV1 support in parallel in the same camera, without requiring reconfiguration or complicated system setups.
 True multi-streaming with selectable codec and configurations per stream enables all these types of video to be transmitted or stored, for maximum flexibility.
 This multi-codec approach is central for making the transition period between standards as smooth as possible.

 Camera surveillance systems require the bitrate to be reduced, while at the same time maintaining the image quality.
-Even the slightest deviation must be detected, and it must be possible to perform advanced forensic work after an incident.
+Even the slightest deviation in a scene must be detected, and it must be possible to perform advanced forensic work after an incident.
 Zipstream enables continuous recordings due to the low bitrate used for static scenes.

-For AXIS Camera Station Edge an even lower bitrate is desirable, because system cost and ease-of-installation are priorities.
+For AXIS Camera Station Edge, an even lower bitrate is desirable, because system cost and ease-of-installation are priorities.
 The aim is to save video of sufficient quality on cost-efficient edge storage.
 However, video quality needs to be reduced in a controlled manner, in order to easily find and understand the course of events.
 Zipstream reduces the number of missed triggers by allowing longer recording segments for each motion-triggered event without generating excessive data.

 Zipstream is relevant for users who wish to reduce the cost of storage or network loads.
 In any video surveillance system, reducing storage needs directly results in a lower total cost, independent of system size or storage solution.
 With Zipstream, less storage is needed per recorded minute.
 This enables increased retention time, resolution, or number of cameras, without having to increase the storage space.

 Cameras that use Zipstream and AV1 are very attractive for cloud solutions, which require efficient, low-bitrate video encoding.
-Because AV1 is natively supported by many mobile devices, computers, and web browsers without needing plugins, Zipstream with AV1 integrates seamlessly with cloud provider toolboxes.
+Because AV1 is natively supported by many mobile devices, computers, and web browsers without needing plugins, Zipstream with AV1 integrate seamlessly with cloud provider toolboxes.
 Additionally, AV1 can be used with WebRTC for realtime, low latency, high resolution video streaming with significantly lower bitrate compared with traditional H.264 encoding.

 Axis recommends using networked video with a variable bitrate (VBR), where the quality adapts to the scene content in real time.
 Using a constant bitrate (CBR) as a storage reduction strategy is not recommended, as cameras delivering CBR video may have to discard important forensic details in critical situations due to the bitrate limit.